AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>qcloudaerialview</summary>
 <p>

 ### Is frame class which projects cloud points into one coordination plane.
-Specifically to plane XY(aerial)
+Specifically to the plane XY(aerial).</br>
+This class also takes care of the interaction during measurement or selection cutting line in this frame.

 #### Getting Started
 1. When you want to use this view somewhere, first of all you have to add frame with class QCloudAerialView to .ui file.